Adityamineni258/Meera/docs/visual_guide.md

 # Visual Guide

-This guide provides a visual representation of the app's UI to help you understand the different components.
+This guide provides a visual representation of the app's UI to help you understand the different components of the Meera app.

 ## Home Screen